Geometric planted matchings beyond the Gaussian model: Introduction

-Loosely speaking, assumption (a) says that there is a ball carrying a positive part of the mass of $\idist$ where the density $f_{\idist}$ does not vary too much.
-Assumption (b) is expected to be satisfied when $\ndist$ has a density with a significant overlap with bounded translations of itself.
+Intuitively speaking, assumption (a) says that there is a ball carrying a positive fraction of the mass of $\idist$ where the density $f_{\idist}$ does not vary too much.
+Assumption (b) is expected to be satisfied for instance when $\ndist$ has a density with a significant overlap with bounded translations of itself.
 For instance, these assumptions naturally hold for $\idist=\ndist=\mathcal{N}(0,I_d)$ with $\|\,\cdot\,\| = \ltwo{\, \cdot \,}$, $R_d=\sqrt{2d}$ and $\beta, \gamma>0$ which are independent of $d$ and $n$.
 But they also hold if we only assume that $\idist$ and $\ndist$ have bounded continuous densities (see \S \ref{subsec:fix_dim_app} below).

 Under the above assumptions, we have following explicit minimax lower bound: \begin{theorem}[Minimax lower bound (proof in \S \ref{sub:minimaxlowerbound})] Under \Cref{mod:low_dim}, for all $n \geq 3$,